 - Simplify your day by identifying just three goals.
-Then, one at a time put all your focus into achieving these three goals.
+Then, one at a time, focus on achieving these three goals.
 Narrowing your to-do list has many benefits, including stress reduction and increased productivity and satisfaction.

-- Treat yourself to a relaxing hot drink and pour your full attention into the experience.
+- Treat yourself to a relaxing hot drink and focus on the experience.
 Pay attention to the sounds and sensations involved in making a hot drink.
-Hear the gurgle of the boiling water, see the steam rising, smell the drink’s aroma and feel the cup’s warmth in your hand.
+Hear the gurgle of the boiling water, see the steam rising, smell the drink’s aroma, and feel the cup’s warmth in your hand.
 Notice every little action, directing your attention consciously to feel relaxed, energized, and loved.

 TRAVELING WITH LYMPHEDEMA DURING THE HOLIDAYS

 Traveling with lymphedema presents the problem of non-movement for long periods.
 Your lymphatic system needs movement to function properly.
 So, when traveling, keep in mind these tips!